-Brand strategy sessions should be conducted to determine how to develop your brand, brand promise, and the approach employees should take in delivering that brand promise.
+Brand strategy sessions should be conducted before the branch network transformation begins to determine how to develop your brand, brand promise, and the approach employees should take in delivering that brand promise.
 Issues, such as long-term business objectives, value proposition, corporate identity, target client profiles, product and service strategies, and strengths and weaknesses of competitors should be thoroughly examined.